 - Add and mix in pink food coloring to the melted white candy until it reaches the hue of your choice.pink food coloring

-- Pour melted semi-sweet chocolate into the prepared baking dish, spreading it out into an even layer.
+- Pour melted semi-sweet chocolate into prepared baking dish, spreading it out into an even layer about 1/4 inch thick.
 Drizzle the melted pink candy on top of the chocolate in a decorative pattern.
 If desired, use a butter knife or toothpick to drag through the colors, creating swirl designs.
 Finish by topping the wet candy with freeze-fried raspberries and heart sprinkles.1/3 cup freeze-dried raspberries, heart sprinkles

 - Refrigerate chocolate bark for at least 1 hour or until set.